lextm/jekyll-theme-chirpy/_posts/2012-7-8-how-to-use-antlr-on-net-part-i.md

 ANTLR is an open source parser/compiler generator.
 By providing grammar files (.g) to it as input, it can output compiler source code in your preference (Java, C#, and so on).
 Its homepage is at http://www.antlr.org/.

 You might take a look at the sample grammar files here, http://www.antlr.org/grammar/list.
-Don’t panic if you find the syntax hard to learn, as bit by bit you will get familiar with it.
+Don't panic if you find the syntax hard to learn, as bit by bit you will get familiar with it.

 OK.
 Though this series focus on how to use ANTLR 3 on .NET, please make sure you get familiar with how to use it on Java first (ANTLR is built on Java primarily).
 The best guide I found is the video clips here, http://javadude.com/articles/antlr3xtut/.
 The clips are hosted on Vimeo.